zusam/zusam/CONTRIBUTING.md

 You'll now be inside the container, in the zusam directory. `cd app` to get to the front end app directory, then run `npm install --save-dev` to install the npm packages.

 Next, compile the webapp and copy to the public directory with:

 `npm run build; rm -r ../public/*.{js,css,map,png}; cp -r dist/* ../public/`

 Now install the composer dependencies by running:

 `cd /zusam/api && php bin/composer install`

 Now exit the container with ctrl + D and then run the container using repo files using:

 `dev/start-test-container`

-You should now be able to access Zusam on http://localhost:8080
+You should now be able to access Zusam on [http://localhost:8080](http://localhost:8080).
+A user `zusam` with password `zusam` is created by default.

-Any code updates you make should be reflected immediately in this running instance.
+Any code updates you make in the `api` directory should be reflected immediately in this running instance.
+For the web app in the `app` directory, after making changes you will need to rerun the command to build and copy to the public directory:

+`npm run build; rm -r ../public/*.{js,css,map,png}; cp -r dist/* ../public/`